giga-sec/gigaSec-Tech-Notes/3. Notes/Common Directories-Folders of Linux.md

     It start from working directory to do this we use some symbols like . (dot) which refers current working directory and .. (dot dot ) which refers parent directory of current working directory

-## `/bin`
-- Where all available commands that can be used in the system are here

-## `/etc`

-- Root directory where system files used in OS are stored
-### Special files worth mentioning in `/etc`
-- **[[Understanding passwd file]]**, **shadow** -> shows how system store passwords using sha512
-- **sudoers.d** -> shows users/groups that have sudo permission

-## `/var`
-- Frequently accessed/written by services/applications
-### Special Files worth mentioning in `/var`
-- `/var/log` is where log files are stored
-It automatically manage logs in a process that is known as "rotating".

-#### Examples of useful logs in `/var/log`
--   An Apache2 web server
--   Logs for the fail2ban service, which is used to monitor attempted brute forces, for example
--   The UFW service which is used as a firewall

-## `/root`
-Home directory of a root user.
-The user would have their data in a directory such as `/home/root` by default.

-## `/tmp`
-Like temp in windows
-What's useful for us in pentesting is that any user can write to this folder by default.
-Meaning once we have access to a machine, it serves as a good place to store things like our enumeration scripts.